-When the results of the end-semester written examination of all the course of a particular semester are received by the Examination Branch, the Senior Assistant Registrar/ Examinations will summon a Board of Examiners chaired by the Vice-Chancellor.
+When the results of the end-semester written examination of all the course ofa particular semester are received by the Examination Branch, the Senior Assistant Registrar/ Examinations will summon a Board of Examiners chaired by the Vice-Chancellor.
 Dean of the Faculty, all Heads of Departments of the Faculty, all the Professors in the Faculty and examiners of all the examinations conducted in that particular semester shall be the members of the Board.
-The Board will release the overall performance of the students in that semester giving the GPA scored by the students in that semester.
-The Board shall also release the overall GPA scored by the students up to that semester.
+The Board will release the overall performance of the students in that semester giving the GPA scored by the students up to that semester.